黑料杜

 Related Publications

-Social justice references aligned with UNESCO Chair team members, partners and adjuncts
+Social justice references aligned with UNESCO Chair team members, partners, associates, and adjuncts.

 • Scanlon, D., Murtagh, E., Calderon, A. MacPhail, A. & Walsh, C. (2024) Aligning pedagogies of teacher education with the teaching of social justice.
 In, Butler, B.M. & Bullock, S.M.
 Understanding a Pedagogy of Teacher Education.
 Contexts for Teaching and Learning About Your Educational Practice, pp. 96-112.
 New York: Routledge.